andrew-codechimp/HA-Battery-Notes/README.md

 },
 ```

-Note that the ```battery_quantity``` data is numeric (no quotes) and optional.
-If a device only requires a single battery, it should be omitted.
-When specifying battery types please use the Most Common naming for general batteries and the IEC naming for battery cells according to [Wikipedia](https://en.wikipedia.org/wiki/List_of_battery_sizes)

 ![Device Details](https://github.com/andrew-codechimp/HA-Battery-Notes/blob/main/images/screenshot-device-info.png "Device Details")
 <!---->

 ## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)
+If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md).

 ## Acknowledgements